hasibahamedsakib/course-content-backend/README.md

 # Node.js Express TypeScript API with MongoDB and Validation

 This project is a Node.js Express application developed in TypeScript, utilizing Mongoose for course data and course management.
-The validation is implemented using Zod.
+The validation is implemented using Zod.And Also validation JWT and authorizesion.

 ## Project Setup